What are Permitted Development Rights?

 - You can only do it once and the original building is either as it was on 1st July 1948 or when it was built.

-But for smaller home improvements, like those listed below, it is likely that you can complete these under Permitted Development, but you should always check with your Local Planning Authority, as in some cases Permitted Development rights are restricted or removed under an Article 4 Direction.
+You should always check with your Local Planning Authority, as in some cases Permitted Development rights are restricted or removed under an Article 4 Direction, meaning that full planning permission is required.

 Remodelling the inside of your house can often be done within PD, especially if the changes proposed don’t involve increasing the overall footprint of the dwelling.
 You will, however, need Building Regulations approval on structural elements and electrical works.